Outdoor Research Refuge Hoody Review

 Conclusion

-The Outdoor Research Refuge is our Top Pick for Warmth, not only because it's really warm, but also because it's comfortable to wear and looks great.
+The Outdoor Research Refuge is one of our favorite warmth layers, not only because it's really warm, but also because it's comfortable to wear and looks great.
 We think it makes an ideal jacket for your everyday winter usage, but can also be pulled into service as a belay coat or as a warmth layer for under the shell when skiing on the lifts.
 To top it off, it comes at an affordable price, making it hard to go wrong.